charleslippens/react_customizable_modal_clippens/README.md

-# A modal ReactJS boilerplate component and customizable for colors!
+# A modal ReactJS boilerplate component and customizable for theme and colors!

 ## Context